PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-PSCore6-and-Windows-Modules.md

 ### Using Modules from System32 not declared as Compatible

-`Get-Module -ListAvailable` will support `-SkipCompatibilityCheck` switch to list all modules in `PSModulePath`.
+`Get-Module -ListAvailable` will support `-SkipEditionCheck` switch to list all modules in `PSModulePath`.

 If `Import-Module` is used with a module that is not declared in the manifest as compatible, it will throw a terminating error:

 > The module '{0}' could not be imported as it is not declared as compatible.
-Use `-SkipCompatibilityCheck` switch to override this check.
+Use `-SkipEditionCheck` switch to override this check.

-`Import-Module` will support `-SkipCompatibilityCheck` switch to try and import the module regardless of `CompatiblePSEditions`.
+`Import-Module` will support `-SkipEditionCheck` switch to try and import the module regardless of `CompatiblePSEditions`.
-Since module auto-discovery does not expose cmdlets from modules not declared as compatible, explicit `Import-Module` with `-SkipCompatibilityCheck` is required to use potentially incompatible modules.
+Since module auto-discovery does not expose cmdlets from modules not declared as compatible, explicit `Import-Module` with `-SkipEditionCheck` is required to use potentially incompatible modules.

 ## Alternate Proposals and Considerations

-Open issue: Should `CompatiblePSEditions` column only be added in `ModuleInfo` table format if used with `-SkipCompatibilityCheck`?
+Open issue: Should `CompatiblePSEditions` column only be added in `ModuleInfo` table format if used with `-SkipEditionCheck`?
 Users who want to search the entirety of the Windows PowerShell `PSModulePath` should use `Add-WindowsPSModulePath` cmdlet from the `WindowsCompatibility` module.